mabryl/grade-calculator/README.md

 A simple app that calculates the percentage of points that a student achieved on a test and displays the recommended grade for their score

+Please note that this calculator utilizes a special grading system used by the school that it was created for

-App is available on kalkulator-ocen.surge.sh
+App available on kalkulator-ocen.surge.sh